IgniteUI/igniteui-documentation/topics/02_Controls/igEditors/Config/00_Configuring ASP.NET MVC Validation.md

 The following topics provide additional information related to this topic.

--	[Configuring igEditors at Runtime](Configuring-igEditors-at-Runtime.html) : To learn more about using editors at runtime including important information regarding how the ASP.NET MVC Helpers render the controls.
+-	[Configuring igEditors at Runtime](Configuring-igEditors-at-Runtime.html) : To learn more about using editors at runtime including important information regarding how the %%ProductNameMVC%% render the controls.

 ###<a id="_Samples"></a> Samples